National Citizen Party: Preparations

 Sarjis Alam at the headquarters of the Jatiya Nagorik Committee.
 The organisation contributed to the formation of the new political party.

 In January 2025, over a hundred names were proposed for the new party by the planners.
 On January 27, a public opinion poll released by the Bangladesh Youth Leadership Center revealed that young people were more interested in reforms within existing political parties than in the new political party.
 According to a report by Amar Desh newspaper, students at Dhaka University had positively accepted the idea of the new political party formed by the students involved in the uprising.

 On 5 February, public opinion surveys regarding the new party began.
 In early February 2025, various sources indicated that Nahid Islam might be the proposed convener (leader) of the party.
 In the same month, the Students Against Discrimination and the Jatiya Nagorik Committee reached a final decision to form a new political party.
 According to reports from February 13, the final preparations for the formation of the party were ongoing.
 According to information provided by the leaders of the Nagorik Committee, the announcement of the formation of the political party was planned for between February 23–25.
 During a meeting of the Jatiya Nagorik Committee, Akhter Hossen's name was tentatively finalized for the position of leader.

-It has been reported that the announcement of the new political party's formation will take place at an event held either at Dhaka's Central Shaheed Minar or in front of the National Parliament Building on Manik Mia Avenue.
+It has been reported that the announcement of the new political party's formation will take place at an event held either at Central Shaheed Minar or in front of the Jatiya Sangsad Bhaban on Manik Mia Avenue.
 The party's headquarters is planned to be established in Farmgate or Banani, Dhaka.
 According to Samanta Sharmin, the spokesperson of the Jatiya Nagorik Committee, an application for registration will be submitted to the Election Commission as soon as possible after the party's formation is announced.
-It was learned that, as part of its political activities to attract public attention, the party plans to organize a 15-day-long march from the home of martyr Abu Sayeed in Rangpur (who was killed in the July massacre) to the home of another martyr, Wasim Akram, in Chattogram.
+It was learned that, as part of its political activities to attract public attention, the party plans to organize a 15-day-long march from the home of martyr Abu Sayed in Rangpur who was killed in the July massacre to the home of another martyr, Wasim Akram, in Chattogram.
 However, considering that Ramadan is upcoming, this plan may be temporarily postponed.